 About this website

-The Attorney-General’s Department is committed to protecting privacy in accordance with the Guidelines for Federal and ACT Government World Wide Websites issued by the Office of the Privacy Commissioner.
+The Attorney-General’s Department is committed to protecting privacy in accordance with the Guidelines for Australian and ACT Government World Wide Websites issued by the Office of the Privacy Commissioner.

 While every effort is made to secure information transmitted to this site over the internet, there is a possibility that this information could be accessed by a third party while in transit.